 Best Large Capacity: Bodum Brazil French Press

-What We Like: Large capacity, heat-resistant glass, BPA-free polypropylene
+What We Love: Large capacity, heat-resistant glass, BPA-free polypropylene

-What We Don’t Like: Plunger can be difficult to operate
+What We Don’t Love: Plunger can be difficult to operate

 Available in three capacities, the Bodum Brazil French press combines the quality of the Bodum brand with large capacity and affordability.